-Recognising your attachment needs can help you to understand and address why you might always fall for the same kind of toxic relationship, or even why you seem to choose a partner who is emotionally unavailable.
+Recognising your attachment style can help you to understand and address why you might always fall for the same kind of toxic relationships.
+Or even why you seem to choose emotionally unavailable partners.

 Everything all comes down to relationships.
-Our earliest relationships lay the foundation to the way we relate to ourselves and relate to others.
+Our earliest relationships lay the foundation to how we relate to ourselves and others.

-This very first relational encounter sets the president for all the other relationships you experience, including your relationships well into adulthood.
+Our first relational encounter sets the president for all the other relationships you experience.
+Including your relationships well into adulthood.

-We all have our own attachment style in relationships and having a basic understanding of attachment is a really helpful tool to negotiate the intricacies of intimate relationships.
+We all have our own attachment style in relationships.
+Having a basic understanding of attachment is a really helpful tool to negotiate the intricacies of intimate relationships.

-Knowing your attachment style helps you to identify your own role within relationships, in terms of what your own needs are and how to recognise your relational emotional wounds.
+Knowing your attachment style helps you to identify your own role within relationships.
+It helps you to identify what your needs are and recognise your emotional wounds.